Legendary (video game): Reception

 The PC and PlayStation 3 versions of Legendary received "mixed" reviews, while the Xbox 360 version received "generally unfavorable reviews", according to the review aggregation website Metacritic.
-Eurogamer noted that the Xbox 360 version was "hilariously bad" citing unresponsive movement and twitchy crosshairs as well as Spark Unlimited managing "to take Unreal engine 3 and make it look like a 1997 Half-Life mod".
-X360 Magazine (later X-ONE Magazine) faulted the game for unskippable cutscenes and "Action sections that feel like a movie you just happen to be walking through, and not interacting with."
+Eurogamer noted that the Xbox 360 version was "hilariously bad" citing unresponsive movement and twitchy crosshairs as well as Spark Unlimited managing "to take Unreal Engine 3 and make it look like a 1997 Half-Life mod".
+X360 Magazine (later X-ONE Magazine) faulted the game for unskippable cutscenes and "action sections that feel like a movie you just happen to be walking through, and not interacting with."
 IGN said of the PC and Xbox 360 versions, "the gameplay comes across as messy and incomplete, the arrangement of hazards and threats from monsters is ineffective at best and boring at worst."
 It also noted the PS3 version's long load times, frame drops and a lack of trophy support.
 According to The UrbanWire, the game "falls short".

+Cancelled Sequel

+A sequel was pitched at some point after the release of the game, although it was cancelled in favor of another pitch based on the 1986 film Highlander, which also got cancelled in favor for Lost Planet 3.